lazpeng/wooby/README.md

 feature complete or even accurate to the standards at the moment, just a funny side project to see how hard it is to get to a somewhat barebones database.

-My "roadmap" is as follows:
+_please don't take the below roadmap too seriously as I'm not following it for some reason_ My "roadmap" is as follows:

 ## v0.1